A new sieve for restricted multiset counting: Introduction

 However, the number of terms in the above summation is $2^{{k \choose 2}}$, which easily causes large total errors.
 In fact, this is a major bottle-neck of the inclusion-exclusion sieve.
 In most applications, people use Bonferroni inequalities to get weaker bounds such as

 These bounds play important roles in many problems in combinatorics, number theory, probability theory and theoretical computer sciences.
 However, they are usually restrictive.
-For example, (\ref{1.0}) is only valid when $|X|>{k \choose 2}$.
+For example, (\ref{1.0}) is only nontrivial when $|X|>{k \choose 2}$.
 A natural question is then to find simpler explicit formulas or sharper bounds.

 A formula discovered by Li and Wan \cite{LD} gives an approach to compute $|\overline{X}|$ through a simpler way.
-The new formula, which will be described in Theorem \ref{thm:sieve}, shows that there exists a large number of cancellations in the summation \eqref{eq:inclusion-exclusion}.
+The new formula, which will be described in Theorem \ref{thm:sieve}, shows that there exists a large number of cancellations on the right-hand side of \eqref{eq:inclusion-exclusion}.
 The number of terms in the summation is significantly reduced from $2^{{k \choose 2}}$ to $k!$, or even fewer, to the partition function $p(k)$ if $X$ is symmetric.

 There is a natural action of the symmetric group $S_k$ on elements of ${X}$ defined as follows.
 For $\tau\in S_k$ and $x=(x_1,x_2,\ldots,x_k)\in X$, define $\tau \circ x:=(x_{\tau(1)},x_{\tau(2)}, \ldots, x_{\tau(k)})$.
 Let $X_\tau$ be the set of elements in $X$ that are invariant under the action by $\tau$.
-Since each $\tau$ can be written as a product of disjoint cycles $\tau=\tau_1\tau_2\cdots \tau_{c(\tau)}$ uniquely up to the order of the cycles, clearly we have
+Since each $\tau\in S_{k}$ can be written as a product of disjoint cycles $\tau=\tau_1\tau_2\cdots \tau_{c(\tau)}$ uniquely up to the order of the cycles, clearly we have